We are continuing our series in Matthew’s gospel.

-Read the bible story either as it is below in the NIV bible or from a children’s bible you have at home:
+Read the bible story either as it is written here in the NIV bible or from a bible you have at home:

 Here are some questions to think about.
 The verses the answers are found in are given in brackets.

 - What do you think ‘An eye for and eye, and a tooth for a tooth’ means?
 (38)

 - What does Jesus suggest they should do instead of this?
 (39-42)

 - If people ask for things what does Jesus say that the disciples should do?
 (42)

 - Does this seem like a hard thing that Jesus is asking?
 Why/why not?

 - When Jesus talks to them about neighbours and enemies, what kinds of people might be their neighbours/enemies?
 (43)